h2oai/h2o-3/h2o-py/docs/intro.rst

   >>>
   >>> my_metrics.aic()                        # returns the test aic

-As you can see, the new model metrics object generated by calling `model_performance` on the model object supports all of the metric accessor methods as a model.
+As you can see, the new model metrics object generated by calling :mod:`model_performance` on the model object supports all of the metric accessor methods as a model.
 For a complete list of the available metrics for various model categories, please refer to the "Metrics in H2O" section of this document.